-6.1 National Condition 1 - The plan must be jointly agreed - The proposed plan meets that condition.
-The BCF plan will be endorsed by the Essex Health and Wellbeing Board and will be approved by Essex County Council and by each integrated care board.
+5.1 National Condition 1 - The plan must be jointly agreed - The proposed plan meets that condition.
+The BCF plan will be presented to Cabinet on 18 October and each ICB will take the plan through its governance before 26 September.
+The plan was endorsed by Essex Health and Wellbeing Board on 19 September 2022.

-- National Condition 2 NHS contribution to Social Care is maintained in line with the uplift to NHS minimum contribution.
+- 5.2 National Condition 2 NHS contribution to Social Care is maintained in line with the uplift to NHS minimum contribution.
 The proposed plan confirms that the total amount from the Better Care Fund NHS minimum contribution allocated for supporting social care in 2022-23 is £45.568m and represents a 5.66% increase in line with the national guidance.
-The proposed plan meets that condition. - 6.3 National Condition 3 Invest in NHS commissioned out of hospital services.
+The proposed plan meets that condition. - 5.3 National Condition 3 Invest in NHS commissioned out of hospital services.
 The proposed plan confirms that the total amount to be invested in NHS commissioned out of hospital care in Essex will exceed the minimum ringfence required by national guidance.
-In Essex this is £32.534m. - 6.4 National Condition 4 Implementing the BCF policy objectives, which for 2022-23 are: - I. Enable people to stay well, safe and independent at home for longer This objective seeks to improve how health, social care and housing adaptations are delivered to promote independence and address health, social care and housing needs of people who are at risk of reduced independence, including admission to residential care or hospital.
+In Essex this minimum is £32.534m.

+5.4 National Condition 4 - Implementing the BCF policy objectives, which for 2022-23 are:

+- I. Enable people to stay well, safe and independent at home for longer This objective seeks to improve how health, social care and housing adaptations are delivered to promote independence and address health, social care and housing needs of people who are at risk of reduced independence, including admission to residential care or hospital.
 BCF plans for 2022-23 should set out how BCF funding (including any voluntarily pooled funding) aligns in support of this objective. - II.
 Provide the right care in the right place at the right time BCF plans should set out how ICB and social care commissioners will continue to: - a.
 Support safe and timely discharge, including ongoing arrangements to embed a home first approach and ensure that more people are discharged to their usual place of residence with appropriate support. - b.
 Carry out collaborative commissioning of discharge services to support this.
-Systems should have regard to the guidance on collaborative commissioning published by the LGA, in partnership with the BCF Programme, and guidance produced following the evaluation of the Hospital Discharge Policy and Discharge to Assess.

-The narrative plan (Appendix 1) sets out how Essex health and social care services are working to meet these objectives (pages 8-11) through personalised care and asset-based approaches; joined-up approaches to population health management; multidisciplinary teams at place or neighbourhood level; investment in intermediate care services and improving discharge processes.
+Systems should have regard to the guidance on collaborative commissioning published by the LGA, in partnership with the BCF Programme, and guidance produced following the evaluation of the Hospital Discharge Policy and Discharge to Assess. - 5.5 The narrative plan (Appendix 1) sets out how Essex health and social care services are working to meet these objectives (pages 8-11) through personalised care and asset-based approaches; joined-up approaches to population health management; multidisciplinary teams at place or neighbourhood level; investment in intermediate care and improving discharge processes.

-Additional requirements for 22/23
+6. Additional requirements for the 2022/23 financial year

-6.5 The BCF plan (Appendix 1) must now include an overview of how BCF funding is supporting unpaid carers (with particular reference to how funding in the NHS minimum contribution to fund carer's breaks and local authority duties to support carers under the Care Act 2014 is being used).
-The proposed plan sets out how ECC and partners are doing this with reference to the All Age Carers Strategy 2022-23 and specific commissioned services (pages 11-12).
+6.1 The BCF plan must now include an overview of how BCF funding is supporting unpaid carers (with particular reference to how funding in the NHS minimum contribution to fund carer's breaks and local authority duties to support carers under the Care Act 2014 is being used).
+The proposed plan is at appendix 1 and sets out how ECC and partners are doing this with reference to the All Age Carers Strategy 2022-23 and specific commissioned services (pages 11-12).